brainstem-org/brainstem_support/docs/datamodel/resources/consumables.md

 ## Introduction
-Consumables refer to items that are intended to be used once or have a limited lifespan before they need to be replaced.
-These include materials and products that are consumed or depleted during the course of experiments or procedures.
-Consumables are critical for maintaining the integrity, accuracy, and reproducibility of scientific experiments.
-In BrainSTEM, consumables are a shared model across users.
+CConsumables are items used in scientific experiments that have a limited lifespan or are intended for single use.
+These materials and products are essential for maintaining experimental integrity, accuracy, and reproducibility.
+In BrainSTEM, consumables are shared across users to promote standardization and ease of use.

 ## Dataset fields